 On P453L36 (CID #16991):

-For pre-HE modulated fields, .
-For HE modulated fields, represents the cyclic shift per space-time stream, whose value is defined in 28.3.10.2.2 (Cyclic shift for HE modulated fields).
+For pre-HE modulated fields when the TXVECTOR parameter BEAM_CHANGE is 1 or not present, .
+For HE modulated fields, and pre-HE modulated fields when TXVECTOR parameter BEAM_CHANGE is 0, represents the cyclic shift per space-time stream, whose value is defined in 28.3.10.2.2 (Cyclic shift for HE modulated fields).